hoandang/wordpress-modern/README.md

 ## FRONT END STRUCTURE (PLEASE USE ES6 SYNTAX)
 - all sass files in `src/themes/__/resources/styles`.
 - all scripts in `src/themes/__/resources/scripts`.
-- for simple component, create a single js file and wrap the targeted DOM inside Vue.
-See `src/themes/__/resources/scripts/get-share-count.js` for quick ref.
-- for complex component, create a folder with the name of the component (all files must be .vue).
-See `src/themes/__/resources/scripts/home/` for quick ref.

 ## BACKEND STRUCTURE
 - `functions.php` is full.
 DOT NOT ADD ANYTHING INSIDE.